acwrenn/jwk_dummy/README.md

 # JWK Dummy

-This app is a little webserver that signs claims and servers configuration files so that the JWTs can be validated.
+This app is a little webserver that signs claims and serves configuration files so that the JWTs can be validated.

 To use -
 1. First, run the binary. `make run` will do.